-Longmont Area Democrats will regularly post current action items in their blasts.
+Longmont Area Democrats will regularly post current events and action items in their blasts.

 To sign up, send us an email to longmontareadems@gmail.com with “Sign me up!” in the subject line.
-Below is a list of ongoing action items.
+Below are some activism tips, and some ongoing action items.
 For upcoming protests, click the “When’s the Next Protest?” widget, in the column to the right.
-Peruse any of the widgets for all types of information concerning political action, or email us at longmontareadems@gmail.com if you have questions.
+Peruse any of the widgets on the outside margins of this page for all types of information concerning political action, or email us at longmontareadems@gmail.com if you have questions.

 Thanks for all that you do!